 1

-, indicating the index of the page at which the table of contents should be inserted - A string containing the path of the PDF file for the table of contents
+, indicating the index of the page at which the table of contents should be inserted - The path to the PDF file containing the table of contents

 Here’s what that looks like: